isomerpages/nrf-ctrlshift/index.md

 sections:
   - hero:
       background: /images/ISOMER_Banner_nologo.png
-      title: "Take a Glimpse into Your Future "
+      title: "Glimpse into Your Future "
       subtitle: Get ready to level up and be part of the Science, Tech and Engineering revolution!
 Don't sit on the sidelines, make your mark and change the world together.